 Lifestyle factors: stress, side effects of certain medications like painkillers, ACE inhibitors, and beta-blockers, exposure to loud noises, and consumption of stimulants like caffeine, alcohol, and nicotine have been shown to contribute to tinnitus and trigger or worsen it.

 Patients diagnosed with tinnitus may also be fitted with a hearing aid built with a tinnitus management component (noiser).
 This helps manage the tinnitus as it compensates for the hearing loss to improve the sound quality of external sounds from conversations and a patient’s surroundings, while also preventing the patient from detecting the ringing, buzzing, or whistling sounds typically caused by tinnitus.
 This helps patients deal with both hearing loss and tinnitus to improve overall hearing health.

 The occurrence of tinnitus is hard to predict, but you can take steps to preserve your hearing health and reduce the chances of tinnitus from developing.

 - Health and lifestyle: learn to manage stress and get enough rest, eat a healthy diet, stay active, and refrain from smoking for better hearing and overall health

 - Protect your ears: avoid excessively loud noise and music, and wear protective gear when constantly exposed to these at work, school, or even at home

-To learn more about tinnitus symptoms and diagnosis with retraining therapy and specialized hearing aid technology, call Living Sounds Hearing Centre at 780-488-8100 or book an appointment online.
+To learn more about tinnitus and specialized hearing aid technology, call Living Sounds Hearing Centre at 780-488-8100 or book an appointment online.